Smart Start @ GSU: Get Started and Get Ahead

 Smart Start is a highly individualized program with personal attention of faculty and peer mentors in an intensive and nurturing environment that begins two weeks ahead of the fall semester.
 Smart Start students have an excellent opportunity to strengthen their academic skills, develop a peer support network and to familiarize themselves with GSU and its resources.

-Smart Start students are enrolled in an English program and/or a mathematics program.
-Smart Start students who are enrolled in both English and math programs will also be enrolled in a Mastering College course.
-The English and mathematics programs are designed to provide essential academic preparation in support of coursework that will begin in the first year at GSU.
+Smart Start students are enrolled in an English program and/or a Mathematics program.
+The English and Mathematics programs are designed to provide essential academic preparation in support of coursework that will begin in the first year at GSU.
 Smart Start students are assigned an academic advisor who will serve as their permanent guide during their first year at GSU providing direction on course selection, academic success, and progress toward college goals.

 When is Smart Start?